CornellDataScience/info1998/syllabus.md

 ### Course work

 #### Weekly assignments
-There will be one in-class assignment per lecture, **10 total** throughout the semester.
-All assignments will be done individually.
-The assignment will be released at the beginning of the lecture (5:30pm ET on Wednesday), and will be due **5:30pm ET next Wednesday** (before the start of the following lecture).
-Each assignment is of reasonable length that we will be able to cover it in lecture (with one additional homework question), but never force yourself to finish it quickly, and don’t let it disturb you from lecture!
+One assignment will be assigned at the end of lecture each week, due at the beginning of the next lecture.
+You may <strong>skip up to one assignment</strong> throughout the semester.

+### Mid-Semester Group Project
+There will be one mid-semester project, focused on data cleaning, data manipulation, and data visualization.

+### Final Group Project
+The final group project is meant to be a culmination of all the knowledge and techniques you acquired thruoghout the semester.
+This is your chance to showcase how much you've learned.

 #### Feedback and Grade Postings

 We will be providing you with feedback on the Cornell University Course Management System ([CMS](https://cmsx.cs.cornell.edu/)).
-We will grade your work as soon as reasonably possible, latest by Sunday midnight.
+We will grade your work within 8 days of the due date.

 #### Grading

 This is a 1-credit S/U class.
 In order to get a Satisfactory (S) grade, you will need at least 70%.

 There are three components to grading:
-- **Weekly Assignments (50%)**: As described above.
-You may skip up to **one assignment**.
+- **Weekly Assignments (50%)**
-- **Mid-Semester Group Project (15%)**: There will be a mid-semester project around mid-October.
-More guidelines will be released on Piazza.
+- **Mid-Semester Group Project (15%)**
-- **Final Group Project (35%)**: There will be an open-ended final project near the end of the semester as part of CDS Hackathon.
-You will need to choose your own competition / research topic and form a group to work together.
-Project will be graded based on completion with sufficient amount of effort, and the top teams will receive prize.
+- **Final Group Project (35%)**

 This is a student-run course, so we understand how stressful classes can get.
 Above all, we want you to enjoy learning and applying the course content.
 So if you are concerned about passing this class, or have any reasonable cases to make for deadline extensions, please reach out the course manager or post a private note on Piazza immediately.
 We would love to see you succeed, but can only help if you notify us in time.